-"I live on an island in NW Washington, as a result I obviously do a lot of flying over water.
-I have a Socata/Tobago TB 10 with fixed gear and gull wing doors.
-The question is - given a choice with an engine failure, would you recommend an emergency landing in shallow water near the shoreline or go for a tall stand of pine trees?
-There is no guidance in the POH." - Anonymous
+"I live on an island in NW Washington and fly over water and forest quite a bit.
+Given a choice with an engine failure, would you recommend an emergency landing in shallow water near the shoreline or go for a tall stand of pine trees?
+I have a Socata/Tobago TB10 with fixed gear and gullwing doors.
+There's nothing on this in the POH." — Anonymous

 “Of course our first answer to this question is neither one.
 I would work hard to keep myself from having to make this choice.